CycleAndCode/z440-PSU-pinout/README.md

 # z440-PSU-pinout
-Pinout and tipps for those who wanna use standard ATX with z440 workstation.
+Pinout and tipps for those who wanna use standard ATX with z440 workstation motherboard.

 HP uses proprietary power connectors, 18pin + 12pin.
 Those are not compatible with ATX out of the box.
 Moreover, most of the power supplies use only black cables, what leaves no clue about the pinout.